pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --query-language TEXT     Filter query language for this subscription The query languages normally implemented are 'DMTF:CQL' and 'WQL' .
 Default: WQL

       --source-namespaces TEXT  The namespace(s) for which the query is defined.
-If not defined, the default namespace of the server is used.
-Define multiple namespaces by using option multiple times or comma- separating namespaces names.
+Multiple values may be defined with a single comma-separated string of namespaces or multiple options.
+If defined the namespaces will be inserted into the SourceNamespaces property.
+Otherwise the property will not be created and the WBEM server should use the interop namespace for the indication filter.

       --owned / --permanent     Defines whether an owned or permanent filter, destination, or subscription is to be added.
                                 Default: owned